gdestuynder/audisp-json/README.rst

 Deal with auditd quirks, or how to make auditd useable in prod
 --------------------------------------------------------------

-We're assuming you're logging auditd stuff to LOCAL5 here.
-Replace <SYSLOG_SERVER_IP_HERE> by your syslogger.
-Due to the nature/sensitivity of the logs, using TLS as transport is highly recommended.

-These examples filter out messages that may kill your log if auditd goes down for any reason, or general messages which you may want to forward but to keep in their own faciilty, or simply not log to disk, for useability reasons.
+These examples filter out messages that may clutter your log or/and DOS yourself (high I/O) if auditd goes down for any reason.

 Example for rsyslog
 ===================